Ever wondered how to paint furniture like a pro? With the right tools and prep work, painting furniture with professional results is a breeze!

 All in all repainting this cabinet took me a little bit of time each day over 4 days.
-I really prefer to space out a kind of big project like this out over as many days as a week.
-If I just keep going on something like this and push through until I get it done I can get a bit bored with it and then a bit sloppy.
+I prefer to space out a kind of big project like this out over as many days as a week.
+If I just keep going and push through until I it’s done I can get a bored and then sloppy.
 And the end result suffers for it.

-If you’re the kind of DIY-er that can bust a big project out quickly, this project can easily be done in 2 days allowing for average drying time.
+If you’re the kind of DIY-er that can bust a big project out quickly, this project can easily be done in 2 days.

-But no matter if you work quickly or if you work slowly, redoing a piece of furniture is a highly rewarding experience.
+Quick or slow, redoing a piece of furniture is a highly rewarding experience.
 And now that you know how to paint like a pro, I’m hoping its easier than ever!

 Paint Furniture Like a Pro